MichalSoszkoGID/datamass-workshop-resourcess/Session 2 - hands-on excercises.md

 ## GID DataOps CLI: Modifying an end-to-end data pipeline

-Welcome to the DataOps CLI Labs workshop repository #2.
+Welcome to the DataOps CLI Labs workshop hands-on session 2.
 By the end of this tutorial, you will know how to:
 - store unused models in dbt
 - configure dbt project and introduce layer structure
 - transform custom SQL querries into data pipeline - best practices

-Target environment will be Google Cloud Platform's: BigQuery & Data Studio, Vertex AI Managed Notebook, VSCode as IDE.
-This tutorial was written with GID DataOps 1.0.9 as a current release.
+Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `Vertex AI Managed Notebook`, `VSCode` as IDE.
+This tutorial was written with the use of `GID DataOps 1.0.9` [Jupter Image](https://console.cloud.google.com/gcr/images/getindata-images-public/global/jupyterlab-dataops@sha256:ab5f141c9b6916cd727817340380953715922df607f94ff9d523732b8c0842e1/details) as a current release.

 # Excercise

-## Storing unused resources
+## Storing temporary resources

 Task: move (cut & paste) all models and singular tests (if present) created during Session 1 excercises to `analyses` folder.
-All models stored in `analyses` forlder will be noticed by, dbt but skipped during the pipeline execution. **Be warned:** if your other models still have references to the deprecated models, the dbt pipeline will probably fail.
+All models stored in `analyses` forlder will be noticed dbt but skipped during the pipeline execution. **Note:** if your other models still have references to the deprecated models, the dbt pipeline will probably fail.
 Alternatively - you can delete unwanted models from your project or remove their extensions.
 Without having the ".sql" / ".yml" extention, the file will be ignored by dbt.

 ## Business task